-General terms and conditions («GTCs») of Hospitality Real Estate AG for Acasa Suites («the hotel») for the rental of hotel rooms and meeting rooms by an organiser/guest (“the contracting party”)
+General terms and conditions («T&Cs») of Hospitality Real Estate AG for Acasa Suites («the hotel») for the rental of hotel rooms and meeting rooms by an organiser/guest (“the contracting party”)

 II.
 Conclusion of the contract

-The contract shall become effective when both contracting parties (the hotel and the contracting party) mutually agree to it in writing.
+The T&Cs are contractual are binding integral part of all contractual agreements with the hotel.
+By booking/renting rooms or services of the hotel the contracting party accepts the T&Cs in its present form.
 If the customer/placer of the order is not the actual contracting party and the order is being placed for a third party as the contracting party, the placer of the order shall be jointly and severally liable for all obligations arising from the contract together with the contracting party.
 The contracting partner and client is obliged to provide truthful information and to complete the registration form accordingly.

 III.
 Services, prices, payment

-- The contracting party is obliged to pay the hotel the prices agreed for the services ordered.
-This also applies to services provided and expenses incurred by the hotel visàvis third parties.
+1. The contracting party is obliged to pay the hotel the prices agreed for the services ordered.
+This also applies to services provided and expenses incurred by the hotel visà-vis third parties.

-- Should the contracting partner want to change the amount of hotel rooms booked or book additional servces of the hotel or should he/she would want to change the length of stay, is always requires a written approval of the hotel, which can make it dependant on a price adjustment.
+5. Should the contracting partner want to change the amount of hotel rooms booked or book additional services of the hotel or should he/she would want to change the length of stay, is always requires a written approval of the hotel, which can make it dependant on a price adjustment.

-- Late-cancellations, No-shows and early departures are charged with 100% of the room price for the reserved or not yet paid roomnights.
+6. Late-cancellations, No-shows and early departures are charged with 100% of the room price for the reserved or not

 IV.
 Arrival and departure